strnadaljaz/spotify-playlist-manager/README.md

 # Spotify Playlist Manager

-A minimal full-stack application for authenticating with Spotify, browsing a user's playlists, and viewing tracks inside each playlist.
+A minimal full-stack application project for authenticating with Spotify, browsing a user's playlists, and viewing tracks inside each playlist.

 Frontend will be deployed on Vercel (Next.js App Router).
 Backend (Express) will run as a separate service (e.g. Render) acting as a secure proxy for the Spotify Web API and handling token refresh & persistence (Firebase Realtime Database).